 Tura Beach Country Club

 To express interest, please complete the online form below.
-To learn more or discuss any questions, please contact ClubsNSW Executive Manager Member Services, Anne Fitzgerald.
+To learn more or discuss any questions, please contact the ClubsNSW Media & Communications Team.

 The ClubsNSW Bushfire Appeal in support of the Rural Fire Service was launched in November 2019 to raise funds to support the firefighting agency, particularly in relation to the purchase of much-needed equipment.
 The money raised will also go towards holding a series of appreciation events for volunteers.

 ClubsNSW initially made a donation of $50,000 to kick-start the appeal and was soon joined by a number of clubs and corporate partners who have made substantial contributions.